-To design the new domestic abuse strategy we have reflected on SETDAB's priorities, reviewed our performance framework, and focussed our collective efforts of delivering on what really matters to people and partners.
-Having responded to the Domestic Abuse Bill consultation in 2019 we await further developments and will align our work accordingly with any new legislation and good practice that emerges.
+To develop the new domestic abuse strategy we have reflected on SETDAB's priorities, reviewed our performance framework, and focussed our collective efforts of delivering on what really matters to people and partners.
+Having responded to the Domestic Abuse Bill consultation in 2019 we await further developments and will align our work accordingly with any new legislation and good practice that emerges; ensuring we co-ordinate domestic abuse responses to issues, such as the current Covid-19 pandemic.
 We want to support people affected by domestic abuse to feel safe, cope and recover through targeted help and jointly commissioned support services.
 Their voices have been captured to inform the development of this strategy.